Subho0001/VLM_Assignment/README.md

 The system is built on a modular, three-stage architecture:

-### Module 1: PDF Processing (`pdf_to_image`)
+### Module 1: PDF Processing
-Multi-page PDFs are ingested and converted into a list of high-quality RGB PIL Images.
+Multi-page PDF is ingested and converted into a list of high-quality RGB PIL Images.
 To prevent CUDA Out-of-Memory (OOM) errors during the VLM forward pass, a dynamic resizing algorithm caps the maximum dimension of any page to 800 pixels while perfectly preserving the aspect ratio.
 This maintains OCR fidelity while drastically shrinking the token payload.

-### Module 2: Intelligent Routing & Inference (`vlm_engine`)
+### Module 2: Loading Model and Prompting
 This is the core VLM integration.
 The module acts as an intelligent router, mapping specific document tasks to highly constrained prompt templates:
 * **JSON Extraction Prompt:** Forces the model to ignore conversational filler and return raw nested JSON.
 * **Signature Prompt:** Constrains the output space to a strict "Yes" or "No" binary.